Acly/comfyui-tooling-nodes/README.md

 Copies a mask into the alpha channel of an image.
 * Inputs: image and mask
 * Outputs: RGBA image with mask used as transparency

+## API for model inspection

+There are various types of models that can be loaded as checkpoint, LoRA, ControlNet, etc. which cannot be used interchangeably.
+The following API helps to categorize and filter them.

+### /etn/model_info

+Lists available models with additional classification info.
+* Paramters: _none_
+* Output: list of model files
+    ```
+    {
+        "checkpoint_file.safetensors": {
+            "base_model": "sd15"|"sd20"|"sdxl",
+            "is_inpaint": true|false,
+            "is_refiner": true|false
+        },
+        ...
+    }
+    ```
+    The entry is `{"base_model": "unknown"}` for models which are not in safetensors format.

+_Note: currently only supports checkpoints.
+May add other models in the future._

 ## Installation